Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 The idea of importing starving people to be on welfare and to be dependent on the state for something as basic as feeding your own children.

-We all go through hard times, we all owe each other charity sometimes.
+We all owe each other charity sometimes.

-Uh but charity is a communal effort within the community.
+But charity is a communal effort within the community.

-Simply showing up in another person's country and saying, feed me and feed me forever, is fundamentally different from demanding Christian charity.
+Simply showing up in another person's country and saying, feed me and feed me forever is fundamentally different from demanding Christian charity.

-Sure, but have you considered that they don't care and you're prepared to give them money through the state and so they're prepared to take it.
+Sure, but have you considered that they don't care and you're prepared to give them money through the state and so they're prepared to take it?

 Exactly.

-With whi Which is what it is.
+Which is what it is.

 It's resource redistribution along ethnic and religious lines to benefit people who can't even feed themselves.